deepakchouhandc/dcportfolio/README.md

 # dcportfolio
-This is my personal portfolio website made by me using Html, CSS and JavaScript
+This is my personal portfolio website made by me using HTML, CSS, and JavaScript references:- W3School, GFG, and YouTube.
+Developer:- Deepak Chouhan